Welcome to The Royal British Legion in Staffordshire

 Anzac Commemorative Service at Cannock Chase Cemetery

-On the 100th Anniversary of the Gallipoli Landings Staffordshire remembered the men of the New Zealand Brigade.
-When they departed Brocton Camp in 1919 they paraded in Market Square, Stafford and handed to the Mayor and Corporation of Stafford the New Zealand Standard they used a Battalion Flag.
+On the 100th Anniversary of the Gallipoli Landings Staffordshire remembered the men of the New Zealand Rifle Brigade.
+When they departed Brocton Camp in 1919 they paraded in Market Square, Stafford and handed to the Mayor and Corporation of Stafford the New Zealand Standard they had used as a Battalion Flag.

-A new Flag was presented to the Mayor of Stafford to replace the the lost original by the High Commissioner for New Zealand His Excellency Right Honourable Sir Lockwood Smith KNZM Phd.
+A new Flag was presented to the Mayor of Stafford, to replace the lost original, by the High Commissioner for New Zealand His Excellency the Right Honourable Sir Lockwood Smith KNZM Phd.

 VJ 70 at Lichfield Cathedral